unl-cchil/canine_precise_dispenser/README.md

 # Raspberry Pi controlled precise treat dispenser
-**This project provides the source for a custom, precise canine treat dispenser designed for numerical discrimination tasks.**
+**This project provides the source for a precise canine treat dispenser designed for numerical discrimination tasks.**

 ### Overview